Wine, good food, German heritage, hiking, shopping, and adorable bed & breakfasts are what make Fredericksburg, Texas such an enchanting town.

 This weekend guide to Fredericksburg, Texas will ensure you make the most out of your time.
 This is one of my favorite cities in Texas because it offers such beauty, history, plenty of wine, and unique shopping.

-Weekend Guide to Fredericksburg, Texas
+What to do in Fredericksburg, Texas

 Enjoy the German Heritage